gootara-org/ios-image-util/README.md

 - Add build.xml for Ant and pom.xml for Maven.

 2014/02/22
-- Support output with "Asset Catalogs" format.
+- Supports output with "Asset Catalogs" format.
 - Change word: "Splash" -> "Launch"

 2014/02/24
-- Support command line options.
+- Supports command line options.
   Each setting can be specified by using command line options with gui.
   Also the generate process can be automated by using command line options with no gui.